Battle of Sievierodonetsk (2022): Analysis

 On 17 June, Petro Kuzyk, commander of the Ukrainian Svoboda Battalion which partook in the battle, gave his analysis of the ongoing fighting in the city.
-He claimed that Ukraine controlled 40-60 percent of the city, however the lines were constantly shifting.
+He claimed that Ukraine controlled 40–60 per cent of the city, however the lines were constantly shifting.
 He complained of the supplies of Western weapons, saying "We need serious equipment and need more tanks.
 At the moment, we're getting equipment for infantry soldiers.
 As a result, we have to fight a guerrilla war."
 Describing the Russian forces, he said "They have the tactic that if they see Ukrainians holding a position they do not attack or capture the buildings.
 They just level them," and that Russian tanks were "hitting us from a distance of two kilometres and hiding behind buildings."
 Kuzyk acknowledged the destruction of the three bridges linking to the city, but said Ukrainians were now using "boats, ropes, even swimming" to cross the river.
 He also expressed fear of a potential "ecological catastrophe" at the Azot chemical plant if "an unpredictable explosion happens."

 The ISW wrote on 20 June that Russian forces were likely to capture Sievierodonetsk "in the coming weeks, but at the cost of concentrating most of their available forces in this small area."
 Serhiy Haidai stated on 23 June that Ukrainian troops may have to retreat to avoid encirclement in Lysychansk, while the ISW continued to assess that the Ukrainians "succeeded for weeks in drawing substantial quantities of Russian personnel, weapons, and equipment into the area and have likely degraded Russian forces' overall capabilities while preventing Russian forces from focusing on more advantageous axes of advance."
 Sievierodonetsk fell five days later.